Ashutosh58/crud-operations-Resort-app/README.md

 # Restaurant-app
 ## Project Description :-
 This is a restaurant application developed in VUE JS  which will perform CRUD Operation.
 We can register a user as well as restaurants in this app, also we can update the details of restaurants & delete the restaurants from the list.
 In this project i create a JSON API for storing user data & restaurants data.
+Through this project we can learn router, API Create, data store in API through a form, use of AXIOS library, Create component & use.

 ## Project setup
 ```